transcriptionpro/wuc-new/_posts/2014-11-24-bitcoin-isle-of-man.md

 </p><p>

 Welcome quality business into the Isle of Man, while at the same time, keeping crime out and protecting the consumer.
-And for us it's been very much the case of getting the balance right and making sure that the controls that we've brought in are fair and balanced and encourage good quality businesses, while those laws have got to be enshrined in our legal framework we're expecting that to happen in January 2015.
+And for us it's been very much the case of getting the balance right and making sure that the controls that we've brought in are fair and balanced and encourage good quality businesses, while those laws have got to be enshrined in our <a href="/uniform-commercial-code-bitcoin/">legal framework</a> we're expecting that to happen in January 2015.

 </p><p>

 But in the interim we've found that, we have about 20 to 25 companies have already come to the Isle of Man and had established there in anticipation of that regulation falling into place and early next year.
 So we’re very encouraged by that.
 There's about 50 to 60 people gainfully employed in the industry.
 Doesn't seem like a lot but when you consider the Isle of Man is a population of 85,000, it’s significant.
-So we're doing everything that we can to provide the right legal and regulatory environment to support the digital currency industry.
+So we're doing everything that we can to provide the right <a href="/bitcoin-legal-issues/">legal and regulatory environment</a> to support the <a href="/bitcoin-documentary-review/">digital currency industry</a>.

 </p><p>